Fluid Homeostasis Group

 About our research

-We specialise in studying the neural circuitry underlying fluid homeostasis, which is the study of how the brain regulates fluid balance and electrolyte concentrations to maintain a stable internal environment.
-Our group is led by Dr Philip Ryan, who discovered a group of neurons in the hindbrain parabrachial nucleus which regulated fluid satiation, and has been expanding these findings to understand the role of this nucleus in controlling alcohol and sugary drinks, and binge-drinking behaviour.
+Our group is led by Dr Philip Ryan, who discovered a group of neurons in the hindbrain parabrachial nucleus that regulated fluid satiation, and has been expanding these findings to understand the role of this nucleus in controlling alcohol and sugary drinks, and binge-drinking behaviour.

-Our group also investigates the relationship between anxiety, depression, and addiction.
+We also investigate the relationship between anxiety, depression, and addiction.
 We study the neural circuits and molecular mechanisms involved in these conditions and explore potential treatments for them.
-More recently, we have also begun research the role of psychedelics on mood regulation and addiction, and their interaction with neuroendocrine circuits, and how these might contribute to therapeutic effects.
+We’ve also begun researching the role of psychedelics on mood regulation and addiction, and their interaction with neuroendocrine circuits, and how these might contribute to therapeutic effects.

 Research team